oakestra/oakestra-cli/README.md

 # EdgeIO CLI

-**edgeiocli** is a command line tool for controlling the EdgeIO framework.
+**edgeiocli** is a simple command line tool for controlling the EdgeIO framework.

 ## Installation